 Other Limitations on Stockholder Actions.
 Advance notice is required for stockholders to nominate directors or to submit proposals for consideration at meetings of stockholders.
 This provision may have the effect of precluding the conduct of certain business at a meeting if the proper notice is not provided and may also discourage or deter a potential acquirer from conducting a solicitation of proxies to elect the acquirer's own slate of directors or otherwise attempting to obtain control of our Company.
 In addition, the ability of our stockholders to remove directors without cause is precluded.

 Transfer Agent and Registrar

 The transfer agent and registrar for shares of our common stock is Continental Stock Transfer & Trust Company.

 Listing

-We have applied to have our common stock approved for quotation on The Nasdaq National Market under the symbol "HEES."
+Our common stock is approved for quotation on The Nasdaq National Market under the symbol "HEES."